-Also, quick note, do not plug the USB part of your charger into any outlet at the airport, it’s an easy way to get your phone hacked and information stolen.
+Also, quick note, exercise caution when using public outlets, opting for a charging block rather than plugging the USB directly into the outlet to mitigate potential security risks.
+Do not plug the USB part of your charger into any outlet at the airport, it’s an easy way to get your phone hacked and information stolen.

-It’s becoming a lot more common as that is a way people are uploading malware onto phones.
+It’s becoming a more common way for hackers to upload malware onto cell phones.
 If you use your charger with a charging block though, you’ll be fine!
 If you want more information, check out this article by the New York Times.

 Some airplanes also have outlets on the plane where you can charge your devices as well.
 If you don’t have an outlet though, you can also bring a portable battery pack, like this one!